Massively Multimodal Foundation Models: A Framework for Capturing Interactions with Specialized Mixture-of-Experts: Experiments

 \subsection{In-depth Analysis of \name}

-\textbf{Impact of RUS Sequence Length.} We investigate how the length of the RUS sequence incorporated into MoE training affects performance.
-Our intuition is that a longer temporal range captures richer dependency information, thereby improving results.
-We first increase the maximum time lag of the RUS sequence from 1 to 10.
+\textbf{Impact of temporal RUS length.} We investigate how the length of temporal RUS incorporated into MoE training affects performance.
+Our intuition is that a longer temporal range captures richer interaction information, thereby improving results.
+We first increase the maximum time lag of the temporal RUS from 1 to 10.
 We do not extend it further, as estimating too many steps simultaneously can degrade the performance of the multi-scale BATCH estimator.
-To further extend sequence length, we repeat the obtained RUS segments to form longer sequences.
+To further extend sequence length, we repeat temporal RUS segments to form longer sequences.
 As shown in Fig.~\ref{fig:rus_ablation} (a), both strategies lead to performance gains.
 Increasing the maximum time lag provides a broader view of the temporal trajectory.
 Meanwhile, segment repetition appears to strengthen the model’s ability to recognize important modality interactions, improve context modeling, and reduce gradient variance.
 A similar observation that longer sequences with consistent patterns improve generalization has also been discussed in prior works \citep{mustafa2022multimodal, lai2018modeling}.

-\textbf{Efficiency of Multi-Scale BATCH Estimator.} The proposed multi-scale BATCH estimator achieves $\tau$-fold speedup in temporal RUS estimation while maintaining parameter efficiency.
+\textbf{Efficiency of multi-scale BATCH estimator.} The proposed multi-scale BATCH estimator achieves $\tau$-fold speedup in temporal RUS estimation while maintaining parameter efficiency.
 We compare the estimated RUS trajectories against the naive step-wise approach.
 As shown in Fig.\ref{fig:rus_ablation} (b), we report the percentage difference across tasks, averaged over all time lags.
 Although the magnitudes of individual interactions differ slightly, the discrepancies remain relatively small.
 Moreover, these differences do not lead to notable performance fluctuations, as demonstrated in Fig.\ref{fig:rus_ablation} (c).

-\textbf{Impact of Each Interaction Component.} We further investigate the contribution of each interaction type to performance across tasks.
+\textbf{Impact of each auxiliary loss.} We further investigate the contribution of each auxiliary loss term to performance across tasks.
 To this end, we perform an ablation study by removing each auxiliary loss term from Eq.\ref{eq:r_loss} to \ref{eq:s_loss}, thereby disabling the corresponding routing mechanism.
 As shown in Fig.\ref{fig:rus_component}, uniqueness emerges as a critical factor for many tasks, while MIMIC-IV IHM and Opportunity are primarily synergy-driven, and PAMAP2 shows greater dependence on redundancy.